top of page

 • Court or government rules require physical presence

-• The signer lacks required technology
+• The signer lacks proper technology

 • Witnesses must be physically present